johnwaz/javascript-practice/README.md

   > Return a string to repeat from the beginning with the next character added, until the string is complete.

+- title-case

+  > Return a string sentence that has each of the words beginning with all uppercase letters.

 - zip-array

   > Combining two numeric arrays together with the next index of each array following in order, being "zipped".